bettdouglas/grpc-dart-docs/docs/interceptors/client-side-interceptors.md

 ```

 ## Metadata Modifying Interceptor

+When sending requests to the client, we have to find a way to identify ourselves to the server.
+This is Authentication.
+We also need Authorization.
+These type of information is normally put in headers of a request.
+The header information is sent together with the request.

 Let's say you use Firebase Authentication and you want to send the firebase idToken to the backend server since the backend can validate Firebase Claims and know who's the user sending this request.
 We can either have all calls to gRPC call the getIDToken method and manually inject the idToken into the call options then make the call.
 Or we can create a single interceptor that does that on all calls either Streaming/Unary calls.